-Once abstracts are accepted and journal manuscripts are prepared all editorial correspondence should be addressed to email@example.com.
-The assistant editor, Emma Pettigrew, handles the day-to-day email, and will refer any problems to the editor, Sharon Woodward, who edits your paper, makes final decisions on publication or rejection of papers, and organises the setting and printing of the Journal.
+Once abstracts are accepted and journal manuscripts are prepared all editorial correspondence should be addressed to firstname.lastname@example.org.
+Sharon Woodward is the Journal editor and is supported in this role by an assistant editor.
+The editor makes final decisions on the publication or rejection of papers, and organises the setting and printing of the Journal.

 Upon their receipt, submitted papers will be quickly assessed for suitability by nominated committee members.
 If initially considered broadly acceptable, each paper will be forwarded to the editor and two reviewers, if unacceptable for peer-review it will be returned to authors for initial revision.
 If you have not formatted it for NZJAPS, included unjustified opinions, or failed to obey requirement for length, tables, figures and citations, it will be rejected, or returned to you for correction.